Train reporting number (Australia): Victoria

-ARTC Victorian Standard Gauge Intrastate Trains
+ARTC Victorian standard gauge intrastate trains

 The ARTC has a specific numbering system for trains operating on the ARTC Standard Gauge network within Victoria that do not run into South Australia or New South Wales.

 South Australia/Northern Territory

-The Adelaide–Darwin railway and branch lines in South Australia are administered by One Rail Australia.
+The Adelaide–Darwin railway and branch lines in South Australia are administered by Aurizon.
 For the Adelaide–Darwin Railway, the numbering system used resembles the ARTC one, but there are differences in some of the lettering conventions.

 Branch lines are numbered in a manner consistent with the Victorian and NSW Intrastate train numbering systems.

 Western Australia

-Transperth Services
+Transperth services

-The Transperth Suburban rail system follows a standard convention, with a 4 digit number followed by two letters, to denote each service.
-The first number is the line, the following three being sequentially numbered, and the two letters indicating stopping pattern.
-For example, 3092AS is an all stations up service on the Joondalup Line, and 6065TA is an all stations down service on the Armadale/Thornlie Line to Thornlie.
+The Transperth Suburban rail system follows a standard convention, with a 4-digit number followed by two letters, to denote each service.
+The first number is the line, the following three being sequentially numbered, and the two letters indicating the stopping pattern.
+For example, 3092AS is an all stations up service on the Yanchep line, and 6065TA is an all stations down service on the Armadale/Thornlie–Cockburn line to Thornlie.